You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor is a prescription medication used to treat high cholesterol and reduce the risk of heart disease.
-It belongs to a class of medications called statins, which work by inhibiting the production of cholesterol in the liver.
-By reducing the amount of cholesterol in the bloodstream, Lipitor helps to lower LDL (bad) cholesterol levels and increase HDL (good) cholesterol levels.
+Lipitor, also known as atorvastatin, is a statin medication that is used to lower cholesterol levels and reduce the risk of heart disease.
+It works by inhibiting the production of cholesterol in the liver, which can help to lower LDL (bad) cholesterol levels and increase HDL (good) cholesterol levels.
+Lipitor is available in various forms, including tablets and capsules, and is typically taken once a day.

 Conclusion